 EOLPodcast

 Links mentioned in this episode:

-If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my latest patrons Jeff Black and Lindsay Compton, and to Brittany Ellis for your donation on Paypal!
-Your contributions make all the difference.
+If you enjoy this content please share it with others and considerย leaving a review on iTunes.
+Thanks again to all supporters on my page atย Patreon.com/eolu, especially my latest supporter 4Brigid.
+And thanks to everyone who hasย bought me a coffee or made a donation on Paypal!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast